Bo—our 5th rescue dog. This story didn’t make it to the book as we rescued him after it was published.

 We arrived a few hours after our travel and I walked in the little shed/house that was built by the rescue to see little Bo.
 He was so beautiful.
 I could see how shy he was and he was shaking.
 I fell in love right away.
 James took his time with Bo— he knew he needed a little time as Bo was so scared.
 (James is really good when it comes to animals.
 He is very perceptive.)

 The woman who rescued Bo said her goodbyes with tears in her eyes, and we were on our way.

 I sat in the back seat with Bo in his house.
 He must have been wondering what the heck was going on.
 I stroked him and told him that he had just won the lotto.

 A few hours later, we arrived at the Canadian border.
 Bo came out of his house and kissed James.
 He warmed up to him.
 The cutest thing ever.
 We paid our taxes and drove home; tired and happy.

 Loo, our other rescue met Bo when we got home.
 The two have become the best of friends.
 Bo is our fourth rescue, and we will continue to help animals and give them a second chance in life.

 We enjoy them every day.
-Saving an animal can save you.
-It has helped me heal from all the abuse and neglect as a child.
+I’ve realized that saving an animal can help save you.
+It has helped me heal from my childhood.
 There are studies that show how beneficial to our health it is!

 P.S.
 Bo eventually grew into his ears.